 How do you use acrylic paint on plastic?

-If you want to use acrylic or water-based paint on plastic, you have to sufficiently prep the items.
+If you want to use acrylic or water-based paint on plastic, you have to prep the items sufficiently.
 Typically, that means first sanding the surface to create "grip" and then applying a primer.
 Once the primer is completely dry, you can coat it with the desired acrylic paint.
-Be prepared to apply more than one coat, as acrylics do not always provide as much coverage as oil-based paints, especially over a smooth surface such as plastic.
+Be prepared to apply more than one coat, as acrylics do not always provide as much coverage as oil-based paints, especially over a smooth surface like plastic.